MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 Features of the Copilot for Sales email summary vary by license:

-- **Copilot for Sales license**: View and copy email summaries as described in this article.
+- **Copilot for Sales license**: See the fully integrated experience within Microsoft Outlook as described in this article.
 - **Sales Copilot license**: View, save to CRM, share to Teams, or copy email summaries.
 Learn more in [View and save email summaries to your CRM](view-save-email-summary-crm.md).

 Unsure about the difference between Copilot for Sales and Sales Copilot?
 Learn more in [What's changed with Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md).